Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Talaru Infanterie

 Origin and History

 The regiment was created on October 30, 1673 and raised by the Marquis d’Huxelles for the conquest of Franche-Comté.
-Until 1762, it would be known by the names of its successive colonels.
+Until 1762, this gentleman's regiment would be known by the names of its successive colonels.

 During the Franco-Dutch War (1672-78), the regiment initially took part in the siege of Besançon.
 In 1675 and 1676, it garrisoned Brisach.
 In 1677, it was at the siege and capture of Freiburg.
 In 1678, it fought in the engagement of Seckingen and took part in the storming of Kehl and in the capture of the Castle of Lichtemberg.
 In 1679, it fought in the Battle of Minden.